happykhan/bioinformatics-handbook/docs/quality-control/05-read-qc.md

 When working with genomic data, try not to get overwhelmed with the myriad of tools that assess these categories in one way or another.
 Instead, keep this list in mind and pick an approach that assesses each criterion.
 The exact specifics of which tools and what thresholds and metrics you employ is dependant on your specific question.
 We will go over some of the regularly used tools for typical usage.

 ## Yield (Sequence reads)
-*Do I have enough sequenced reads for my work?*.
-We assume that in whole genome sequencing that the selection of DNA is random, such that with enough sequencing we should see representation of every position in the genome.
+*Do I have enough sequenced reads for my work?* We assume that in whole genome sequencing that the selection of DNA is random, such that with enough sequencing we should see representation of every position in the genome.
 In order to have confidence of the base called in that position, we *over*sample to have a number of reads from the same position to form a consensus.
 There are two main reasons why we oversample:

 * The selection of DNA is *not* actually random.
 Some regions of the genome can prove problematic for some sequencing technologies, or some regions tend to be favoured by some technologies.
-If you plot the true read coverage across a genome, you will often see coverage variation across the genome - and in some region the coverage can be too low.
+If you plot the true read coverage across a genome, you will often see coverage variation across the genome - and in some regions the depth of coverage can be too low.
 For this reason, oversampling allows us to overcome any regions that may potentially drop out.
 * Sequencing technologies can not perfectly read individual bases.
 For a number of reasons which depend on the specific instrument, there will be erroneous bases introduced in individual reads.
 Luckily, for most instances, the error is random so by having additional reads of the same location we can correct errors in individual reads by looking for a consensus base call.

 Assuming that the DNA selection is random (which it isn't), we can do a quick calculation of the average coverage across a genome.
 We need to know the length of the original genome (G), the number of reads (N), and the average read length (L) to calculate the coverage which is: